Outside Lands Windmill — recycle, compost, trash.

 I am thinking Outside Lands might be worth another visit next year.
 I mean, what other festival can you listen to the arena-rock jams of English Band Muse while sipping a spicy Pinot Noir preceded by a worm composting workshop?

-Category: bay area, Bay Area Bites Food + Drink, chefs, dessert and chocolate, events, farmers and farms, gardening and urban farming, local food businesses, san francisco, street food and fast food, sustainability, wine
+Category: bay area, Bay Area Bites Food + Drink, chefs, dessert and chocolate, events, farmers and farms, gardening and urban farming, local food businesses, san francisco, street food and fast food, sustainability, environment, climate change, wine